-Due essentially to its 'visibility', the stone-built burial cairn or tumulus has been a major focus for investigations into the prehistory of Qatar by archaeological researchers since the mid-twentieth century.
-Foreign missions and local researchers documented significant numbers of cairns (Glob 1957, 1959; Kapel 1967; de Cardi 1978; Tixier 1980; Midant-Reynes 1985; Konishi, Gotoh & Akashi 1988, 1994; Schreiber et al. 2009), with more recent surveys suggesting that the number of this kind of funerary monument may be in the region of several tens of thousands (Fig. 2) (Cuttler, Al-Naimi & Tetlow 2013).
-The chronology and typology of these cairns, however, has been poorly understood and until recently it was assumed that the level of construction of these monuments increased significantly around the Seleucid period, with most prehistoric burials dating between c.350 BC and c.
-AD 300).
+Due essentially to its 'visibility', the stone-built burial cairn or 'tumuli' has been a major focus investigations into the prehistory of Qatar by archaeological researchers since the mid-twentieth century.
+Foreign missions and local researchers documented significant numbers of cairns (Glob 1957, 1959, Kapel 1967, de Cardi 1978, Midant-Reynes 1985, Konishi 1988; 1994, Schreiber et al. 2009), with more recent surveys suggesting that the number of this kind of funerary monument may be in the region of several tens of thousands (Fig. 2) (Cuttler et al. 2013).
+However, the chronology and typology of these cairns has been poorly understood, and until recently it was assumed that the level of construction of these monuments increased significantly around the Seleucid period, with most prehistoric burials dating between c.350BC and c.300AD).
 From the results of excavations to date, three essential characteristics can be determined:

-- most pre-Islamic burials have primarily been dated by their association with artefacts found either within the burial chamber, under the burial mound or within the environs of the site; - all the previously documented burials have a surface demarcation that allows their visual identification.
-This surface expression consists of a mound or accumulation of stones, commonly termed a cairn; - a significant number (possibly more than two thirds) of the burial cairns excavated were found to have been plundered in antiquity.
-Of the undisturbed cairns, most were found to have been heavily affected by the geochemical processes of the Qatari soil, which led to the partial or total disintegration of the human remains.
-The digenetic effects on the bone after burial have often altered the proportions of organic collagen and inorganic components to such an extent that radiocarbon dating is normally not possible.
+• Most pre-Islamic burials have primarily been dated by their association with artifacts found either within the burial chamber, under the burial mound or within the environs of the site.

+• All the previously documented burials have a surface demarcation that allows their visual identification.
+This surface expression consists of a mound or accumulation of stones, commonly termed a cairn.

+• A significant number (possibly more than two thirds) of the burial cairns excavated were found to have been plundered in antiquity.
+Of the undisturbed cairns most were found to have been heavily affected by the geochemical processes of the Qatari soil, which led to the partial or total disintegration of the human remains.
+The diagenetic effects on the bone after burial has often altered the proportions of organic collagen and inorganic components to such an extent that radiocarbon dating is normally not possible.